Corentin Moutet: 2014: Doubles success, junior Grand Slam debut

 Moutet continued to prove himself in doubles competition, taking two titles and finishing runner-up once.
-In April, at Beaulieu-sur-Mer, he and partner Johan Sébastian Tatlot took out Maxime Janvier and Alexandre Müller in straight sets.
+In April, at Beaulieu-sur-Mer, he and his partner Johan Sébastian Tatlot took out Maxime Janvier and Alexandre Müller in straight sets.
 Moutet and Tatlot again partnered at Roehampton in June, reaching the final before losing in straight sets.
 In October, he won his second title of the year at the Dunlop Srixon Japan Open Junior Championships, this time partnering Akira Santillan.

 While successful in doubles, singles success proved to be elusive.
 Moutet reached the quarterfinals of only four events and pushed further in just two, never making a final.
 In June, he made his junior Grand Slam debut when he lost to Lee Duck-hee of South Korea in the first round of the French Open.
 Later that month, he fell in the second round of Wimbledon qualifying to Hong Seong-chan.